aminere/starports/README.md

 <b>Why make a game engine from scratch?</b>

 I've been interested in game development technology for a long time, even more than playing or making games.
 I made my university's thesis project about a <a href="https://docs.google.com/viewer?a=v&pid=sites&srcid=ZGVmYXVsdGRvbWFpbnxhbWluZXJlaGlvdWl8Z3g6NzQxZDllNWVlMzNkOTIzNQ">Game Development Environment</a>.
-However, I must say that although this has great educational and professional value, it's obviously not the most efficient way of making a game today, for an indie.

 <b>Non exhaustive list of Engine Features</b>